leo1github/hello-world/README.md

 # hello-world
-Just another story

 This is an exercise
-This is my first time
+and my first time with github.

+I'm testing and learning.